-Getting up from the sofa can feel like the biggest inconvenience in the world, especially if you’re lazy, like me.
+Getting up from the sofa can feel like the biggest inconvenience in the world.
 That’s why I recently went ahead and ordered a mini fridge.
-However, while I was sitting in my la-z-y boy recliner, I had a thought; can I put my Mini Fridge on carpet?
+However, while I was sitting in my la-z-y boy recliner, I had a thought; can I put my mini fridge on carpet?

 In which case, it’s advisable to leave a gap between the floor and the bottom of your fridge.
 The best to do so being is to ensure that you place your unit on a hardwood, plastic or tiled flooring.

 However, this advice is reserved for fridges with the coils located underneath the unit.
 Alternatively, these can be found on the top of your fridge, or most commonly at the back.
 So consider checking to make sure they’re not currently being blocked.

 Where should you not put a mini fridge?

 Considering refrigerators regularly get hot and emit heat, you need to consider where you’re placing your refrigerator unit, without blocking ventilation or causing other issues which may cause problems with how your refrigerator functions.